True Dialogue Restorative Justice Centre

 REFERRAL CRITERIA CONSIDERATIONS

 Is there a specific incident to focus on?
-Is there an identifiable victim or community impact?
+Is there an identifiable person who was harmed or a community impact?

 Examples include: